 Single-item encapsulation

 This clause specifies how to encapsulate a non-timed V3C data in a single item.
-V3C item

 The V3C item as defined in subclause 8.3.1 is used with the following restrictions.

 — Only an item of type 'vdm1' shall be used.

 — An item of type 'vdm1' shall have an associated V3CConfigurationProperty and BaseMeshConfigurationProperty.

+— An item of type 'vdm1' shall be assocated with at least one video configuration perperty applying to one or more video sub-bitstreams contained by the item.

+When only one video decoder configuration property is present in an item property container, it enables to initialise decoder for all video sub- bitstreams and a DecoderConfigurationMappingProperty shall not be present in the item property container.

+Otherwise, when more than one video decoder configuration property is present in an item property container, a DecoderConfigurationMappingProperty shall be present in the item property container.

 — If the displacement component is coded using an arithmetic codec, an item of type 'vdm1' shall have an associated ACDisplacementConfigurationProperty.